dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_separate.rst

    The Point Separate node.

 The *Point Separate* node produces two geometry outputs.
-Based on the *Threshold* and the input *Attribute*, the point cloud component of the input geometry is split between the two outputs.
+Based on the mask input, the point cloud component of the input geometry is split between the two outputs.

 .. tip::